 Scripture plainly says, "Here mortal men receive tithes, but there he receives

-, of whom it is witnessed that he lives."
+them, of whom it is witnessed that he lives."
 (Hebrews 7:8).
 Even though our

 tithe is still received by mortal men today, it is also true that Jesus Christ